-"The provision of support within the primary sector should be developed with an Enhanced Support Base provided in each locality area.
-This would expand the range of needs accommodated within the current Language and Communication Resources."
+The provision of support within the primary sector should be developed with an Enhanced Learning Resource Base provided in each locality area.
+This would expand the range of needs accommodated within the current ELRs in Bearsden and Bishopbriggs, creating a new resource for the locality of Lenzie and Kirkintilloch.

-2.3 Details of the proposal
+2. 3 Details of the proposal